VazkiiMods/Botania/doc/omake.md

 * Physical symbols: :trolled: emote
 * Likes: KenM, Rick Astley (they're an actual fan of his music), The Onion
 * Dislikes: Fake "trolling" (most of their friend-group's been subjected to the "shouting slurs doesn't count" rant at least thrice)
-* Image (?)

 Heisei Dream is a master of the old school internet trolling, in what they believe is its original, purest, most tasteful meaning.
 They love making jokes that poke fun at various celebrities, topics in the news, and indeed themself.

 They do enjoy, on extremely rare occasion, baiting for flamewars on inconsequential topics (such as "iOS vs Android" and "should the toilet paper roll go inside or outside").

 When not trolling, Heisei Dream takes their studies in internet sociology surprisingly seriously.

 ## Tigerseye
 * Gender: Cat person
 * Physical symbols: Pusheen
 * Likes: Cats, Miles Edgeworth from *Ace Attorney*
 * Dislikes: Leafy greens
-* Image (?)

 Nobody knows how Tigerseye manages to keep cats, since they are a flower, but they do.
 They have 11 very-spoiled cats that live luxurious lives filled with food and belly rubs.

 Tigerseye has sworn off dating and marriage for the rest of their life, saying that their fur babies will last them until the day they finally wilt and die.

 Career-wise, Tigerseye serves as a skilled prosecutor and specializes in prosecuting sexual abuse offenders.

 ## Orechid
 Idea: miner